NewAtlantic raises from Galata Business Angels at a $5M valuation

 For 20–150 person teams, departments and companies

-No services engagement.
-No consultants.
-Atlantic plugs into Slack, Jira, GitHub, and Drive the moment you connect, and your team flips the switch.
+Every feature, every integration, the moment you sign up.
+No services engagement, no sales call.
+Atlantic plugs into Slack, Jira, and Drive, and your team flips the switch.

 30-min call · SOC 2 audited · no commitment